-We are working to gather legislative support to introduce a bill at the beginning of the Arizona legislature’s 2019 session that would authorize the construction of a Union soldier memorial on the plaza.
-We have already identified funding sources for the construction and maintenance of the memorial, and a design for the memorial has also been selected by our membership.
-Please contact your Arizona state senators and representatives to ask them to support this bill.
-We must have sponsors for the bill before the legislature convenes on January 14, 2019.
+We could erect a monument to Arizona’s Union soldiers on the plaza if the Arizona Legislature authorizes its construction during their 2019 session, which began on January 14, 2019.
+We have already identified funding sources for the construction and maintenance of the memorial, and designs for the memorial have also been selected by our membership.
+Please contact your Arizona state senators and representatives and ask them to support a bill to authorize the monument.

 - Contact Us